n-tse/ts-shopping-cart/README.md

 # West Buy

 "West Buy" is a full-stack, fully-responsive ecommerce website built using TypeScript, React, React Bootstrap, Node.js, and Express.
 It utilizes the Stripe API to securely process payments on the backend, thus providing users with a seamless shopping experience that allows them to browse and purchase products from the catalog with ease.
+Additionally, the app utilizes local storage, enabling the contents of the user's cart to persist between sessions.

 ## Features